santervo/rails-docker-bootstrap/README-docker.md

 # rails-docker-bootstrap

-Base project for starting new rails app with dockerized development environment
+Base project for bootstrapping new rails app with dockerized development environment

 It creates a docker app consisting of following services:
 - web (rails app)